Erotic lactation: Motivations

 Because female breasts and nipples are generally regarded as an important part of sexual activity in most cultures, it is not uncommon that couples may proceed from oral stimulation of the nipples to actual breastfeeding.
-In its March 13, 2005, issue, the London weekly newspaper The Sunday Times gave a report of a scientific survey (composed of British men) indicating that in 25 to 33% of all couples, the male partner had suckled his wife's breasts.
-Regularly, the men gave a genuine emotional need as their motive.
+In its March 13, 2005, issue, the London weekly newspaper The Sunday Times reported a commercial survey of around 2000 British men, carried out by the infant formula manufacturer Cow & Gate, which indicated that in a third of all couples, the male partner had tasted their partner's breast milk.
+The men regularly said their motive was an emotional desire to increase their role in infant rearing.

 Erotic lactation is sometimes seen as a kink.
 Those who partake in it can become sexually aroused by seeing a person lactate, having sex with a lactating person or sucking on their breasts.

 Social implications

 The breasts have two main roles in human society: nutritive and sexual.
 Breastfeeding in general is considered by some to be a mild form of exhibitionism, especially in Western societies (see breastfeeding in public).
 Breastfeeding parents have faced legal ramifications for nursing their children into toddler-hood or in public, or for photographing themselves while nursing.

 Researcher Nikki Sullivan, in her book A Critical Introduction to Queer Theory, calls erotic lactation a manifestation of "Queer."
 She defines Queer as an ideology; that is, as a "sort of vague and indefinable set of practices and (political) positions that has the potential to challenge normative knowledges and identities."
 Drawing on a statement of David Halperin, she continues "since queer is a positionality rather than an identity in the humanist sense, it is not restricted to gays and lesbians but can be taken up by anyone who feels marginalized as a result of their sexual practices."
 The heteronormative profile of breastfeeding assumes certain norms: